Slowing down is such an effective way to get work done, but it takes courage to apply the brakes.

 So maybe go easy on yourself for being able to identify this kinda pointless hard-working and getting nowhere phase.

 It’s alright.
-Everything happens to teach you that you have options, and you can choose something better.
+Everything’s okay.
+These things happens to teach you that you have options, and you can choose something better.

 The key is to start small.
 Here’s three things you can do to drastically shift your ability to slow down: